Yandex Cloud

 sudo apt-get install phpmyadmin php-mbstring php-gettext

 2. During the installation process, select the server to install phpMyAdmin on.
-Select Apache2 and press the space bar on the keyboard: the * symbol appears next to Apache2.
-Click Enter.
+Select Apache2 and press the space bar on the keyboard: the * icon will appear next to Apache2.
+Press Enter.

-3. Configure access of phpMyAdmin to the database.
-To do this, answer the question Configure database for phpmyadmin with dbconfig-common? with <yes>.
+3. Set up phpMyAdmin access to the DB.
+When prompted Configure database for phpmyadmin with dbconfig-common?, choose <yes>.
 You can skip entering the password, the system will automatically generate it.
 To copy the generated password, run the command:

 sudo cat /root/default_passwords.txt